This page provides a definition of disability, and gives examples of students who can be supported by the DAS.

-The Disability Advisory Service (DAS) facilitates access to study for all students with a disability which meets Equality Act criteria.
-The following information provides a definition of disability and outlines the benefits of disclosure and the sharing of information.
+The DAS facilitates access to study for all students with a disability which meets the Equality Act (2010) criteria.
+This includes students with, for example:

 - A sensory impairment such as those affecting sight or hearing